 A vital function of any community is to provide for the needs of its residents.
 Therefore, facilities and services that fill those needs are important to a community.
 The operation of these facilities and services must be maintained, and residents must have access to them.
-The facilities and services considered by this analysis are listed features within their community).
+The facilities and services considered by this analysis are listed below

-- Medical facilities-hospitals and clinics - Government facilities-places where town meetings are held or government services are provided - Public schools-public elementary and secondary schools
+- Medical facilities-hospitals and clinics - Government facilities-places where town meetings are held or government services are provided - Public schools-public elementary and secondary schools - Public airports - Public recreational facilities-local parks, ball fields, and similar facilities open to the public